 PC gaming is a $25 billion industry – and it’s growing!
 No longer is it limited to the young folks, but the industry now delivers blockbuster titles that bring in more revenue than some movies.
 If you’re one of those gamers, we’ve got a couple of treats for you over the next couple of weeks and months: This week, we’ll kick off a new series around optimizing your PC for the latest games and also how to tweak the blockbuster releases of 2014, such as GTA V, Dark Souls 2 or Watch Dogs, with great tips, downloads and our own AVG performance product, which help boost performance!

-In this part one of our series, you’ll find out the basics for optimizing your PC or laptop.
-This will be the baseline for upcoming posts as it will give you a very smooth running system – and it needs to be exactly that!
 If there’s anything that’s not optimized about your PC, your games speed will suffer: they’ll stutter and will look not as beautiful as they could.
 That’s what this series about: making your games look stunning, fluid and simply more enjoyable.

 However, optimizing your PC is just part of the equation: Games themselves have ton of hidden potential that can drastically improve the way they look and feel.
 For that reason, over the next few months we’ll look at the biggest games and discuss how to maximize their potential.
 Which games you ask? so far, this is on the list: